WhitesteinTechnologies/wt-pdf-viewer/README.md

 ## Development Instructions
 The JavaScript viewer is in `pdf.viewer.js` file.
 The viewer uses `pdf.js` and `pdf.worker.js` files as pdf parsing engine.
 They are all generated from [wt-vaadin-pdf.js](https://github.com/WhitesteinTechnologies/wt-vaadin-pdf.js).
 All three files are copied as is, do not make changes into then.
 If you need them to work differently, change [wt-vaadin-pdf.js](https://github.com/WhitesteinTechnologies/wt-vaadin-pdf.js) so that it generates whatever is necessary.

+The wt-vaadin-pdf.js project is able to generate both minimized and non-minized version of javascript files.
+The minimized version is recommended, because the files are huge.
-* Use 'gulp generic' command to generate non-minimized files in `build/generic` directory.
+* 'gulp minified-pre' command generates minimized files in `build/minified` directory.
-* Use 'gulp minified-pre' command to generate minimized files in `build/minified` directory.
+* 'gulp generic' command  generates non-minimized files in `build/generic` directory.

-Minimized files locations (use this unless you are debugging):
+Minimized files locations:
 * viewer: `build/minified/web/viewer.js`,
 * pdf perser: `build/minified/build/pdf.js`,
 * worker: `build/minified/build/pdf.worker.js`.